hwulfmeyer/rs_nn_training/documentation.md

 Based on the previous work we followed the same principle:
 1. Spheros are placed in different spots in the arena and static pictures are taken with the camera.
 [See Image Recorder directory](./Compositor/image_recorder)
 2. The spheros in these pictures are cropped out using a round cutout of size 25x25 and saved with a transparent background.
-3. Crops of the Spheros are all zeroed to a predefined angle.
+3. Crops of the Spheros are all zeroed to a predefined angle. (back LED at the bottom of the picture)

 Gimp was used for Step 2 and 3.
 Since the second stage has the goal of predicting the angle of the spheros a round crop out (and subsequently a transparent background) is used to prevent the neural network of being able to learn the edges of a hypothetical square crop.
 Because the compositor rotates the crops to create more data great care has to be taken such that the spheros in the crops are roughly centered.
 Centered here means that the middle of a crop should be between the two color leds of the sphero.